 Circuit Operation

-Before we discuss the proposed PWM motor controller circuit, we would also want to learn the simpler alternative which is not so efficient.
+Before I have explained the proposed PWM motor controller circuit, we would also want to learn the simpler alternative which is not so efficient.

 Nonetheless, it may be considered reasonably good as long as the load over the motor is not high, and as long as the speed is not reduced to minimum levels.